Fair Work Audit: How to Prepare and What to Expect

 Compliance Notices

-If an inspector finds a contravention, they can issue a compliance notice under section 716.
-This notice requires the employer to:
+If an inspector finds a contravention, they can issue a compliance notice under section 716 requiring the employer to take specified action to remedy the contravention and provide evidence of compliance within a specified timeframe.

 What Inspectors Look For

 Fair Work audits are systematic.
-Inspectors follow a standard methodology that covers the following areas:
+Inspectors follow a standard methodology:

 1. Award Coverage